LSM-VEC: A Large-Scale Disk-Based System for Dynamic Vector Search: Introduction

-In summary, this paper makes the following contributions: \setlist{nosep} \begin{itemize} \item We present a comprehensive analysis of the limitations in existing disk-based ANN systems and identify key challenges in supporting dynamic updates, efficient query execution, and scalable storage layout. \item We propose LSM-VEC, a disk-based vector search system that integrates hierarchical graph indexing with LSM-tree storage.
+\begin{itemize} \item We present a comprehensive analysis of the limitations in existing disk-based ANN systems and identify key challenges in supporting dynamic updates, efficient query execution, and scalable storage layout. \item We propose LSM-VEC, a disk-based vector search system that integrates hierarchical graph indexing with LSM-tree storage.
 LSM-VEC supports billion-scale datasets with efficient insertions, deletions, and high-recall ANN queries. \item We implement LSM-VEC on top of AsterDB and evaluate it using billion-scale public datasets.
 Experimental results show that LSM-VEC achieves high accuracy and outperforms prior disk-based systems in both query and update efficiency. \end{itemize}